lonelyion/lonelyion/README.md

 Hi, I'm Ion.

 + 🧐 Interested in full stack.
 Recent focus on Embeded Dev.
-+ 🌱 I’m currently learning Rust.
++ 🌱 I’m currently learning Rust but very slowly.
-+ 😀 Also interested in international relations.
++ 😀 Also interested in international relations and stocks.
-+ 🔭 I'm also working as leader in a fan-sub group.
++ 🔭 I'm also a member of serval fansub groups working with Aegisub.

 ### :key: Identification